Oni Press: Merger

-In March 2019, Oni was the 9th or 10th ranked publisher on Diamond's Direct Market market share chart, by unit share or dollar share.
 In May 2019, Oni Press merged with Lion Forge Comics, becoming Oni–Lion Forge Publishing Group (OLFPG), a subsidiary of Polarity.
 Nozemack stepped down as president in an advisory role.
 Jones remained as publisher and president, and Chu remained as vice president of creative & business development.
 Multiple layoffs due to the merger were also reported.
 The company began emphasizing the Oni brand, with the Lion Forge name becoming "largely dormant".
 In June 2021, Gaydos stepped down as editor-in-chief.
 Jones became interim editor-in-chief.
 In June 2022, Jones stated that "OLFPG has a staff of roughly 30 and expects to add more" and that it "plans to publish 40 original graphic novels in 2022 (60, counting books delayed by supply chain issues), in addition to an extensive list of periodical comics," with Simon & Schuster as their book distributor.

 Following the merger with Lion Forge, which had published the memoir Gender Queer by Maia Kobabe, the company became involved in controversy and legal actions involving the book.
 In June 2022, Virginian politicians Tim Anderson and Tommy Altman sued Kobabe and OLFPG over Gender Queer under state law, alleging that the graphic novel was "obscene for unrestricted viewing by minors".
 OLFPG filed a "Demurrer and Motion to Dismiss" which arguing the plaintiffs misrepresent the nature of the book and further lacks standing to sue.

-In June 2022, Jones and Chu were fired by Polarity, followed by Lehmann leaving the company.
+In June 2022, Jones and Chu were fired by Polarity, followed by publicity director Tara Lehmann leaving the company.
 In July, the company laid off senior VP of sales and marketing Alex Segura, sales manager Henry Barajas, senior editor Amanda Meadows, and editor Jasmine Amiri.
 Senior vice president of games and operations Steve Ellis and associate publisher Michelle Nguyen remained with the company.
 Additionally, Oni Press cancelled both their floor space and their panels at the upcoming San Diego Comic-Con.
 Also in July 2022, Christina "Steenz" Stewart – an Oni freelancer and former Lion Forge editor – alleged on social media that Oni Press wasn't paying creators their royalties, with several Oni creators responding with similar complaints.

 In December 2022, Hunter Gorinson was appointed publisher and president of OLFPG.
 Sierra Hahn was then named the company's new editor-in-chief in February 2023.